syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/getting-started.md

 ## Adding content to DateTime Range Selector

-The [`Content`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfRangeSelector.html#Syncfusion_Maui_Sliders_SfRangeSelector_Content) property will add the content to the Range Selector.
-You can add any control within the Range Selector with this property.
+The [`Content`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfRangeSelector.html#Syncfusion_Maui_Sliders_SfRangeSelector_Content) property will add the content to the DateTime Range Selector.
+You can add any control within the DateTime Range Selector with this property.
 In most cases the [Charts](https://www.syncfusion.com/maui-controls/maui-charts) will be added as a content.

 {% tabs %}